alberto-dellera/alberto-dellera.github.io/_posts/2013-08-05-fast-refresh-of-aggregate-only-materialized-views-introduction.md

 including new values;
 ```

-With this configuration, each modification to the master table logs the rowid of the affected rows (in column m_row$$), and it is labeled with an increasing value (in sequence$$) that enables the MV refresh engine to reconstruct the order in which the modifications happened.
+With this configuration, each modification to the master table logs the rowid of the affected rows (in column m_row\$\$), and it is labeled with an increasing value (in sequence\$\$) that enables the MV refresh engine to reconstruct the order in which the modifications happened.
 In detail, let’s see what’s inside the logs after we modify a single row (from mvlog_examples.sql):

 # After an INSERT:
 ```